Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Introduction

-In this paper, we propose to combine free reasoning generation steps with constrained generation for the final answer.
-We call this approach \emph{suffix-constrained generation}.
-To this end, we propose greedy search algorithms that require a beam\footnote{Our algorithms are based on greedy search but may explore two different hypotheses in parallel due to suffix constraints.
-They are, however, not beam search algorithms \emph{per se}.} of at most two, in order to keep the generation cost to a minimum.
+In this work, we propose several greedy search algorithms for suffix-constrained generation, that is generation algorithms that always return an output whose \emph{suffix} belongs to a predefined language of well-formed outputs.
+In order to keep the generation cost to a minimum, our algorithms require a beam\footnote{Our algorithms are based on greedy search but may explore two different hypotheses in parallel due to suffix constraints, but they are not beam search algorithms \emph{per se}.} of at most two.
 Intuitively, our greedy search algorithms transition from unconstrained token generation steps to automaton/grammar-constrained generation.
-They always return an output whose \emph{suffix} belongs to a predefined language of well-formed outputs.
-As such, the LLM response is guaranteed to have its final answer extracted correctly using simple pattern-matching techniques.
+As such, in the question answering example, the LLM response is guaranteed to have its final answer extracted correctly using simple pattern-matching techniques.

-Our contributions can be summarized as follows: \begin{enumerate} \item We introduce suffix-constrained generation for LLMs; \item We demonstrate that suffix-constrained generation cannot be addressed with the same methods as ``standard'' constrained generation (Proposition~\ref{prop:glutton_constrained}); \item We introduce different greedy search algorithms that keep the generation cost to a minimum by maintaining at most two hypotheses in their beam; \item We experiment with OLMo 2 on five question-answering datasets, and show that our approach is easy to apply and even shows improved downstream task results. \end{enumerate} Code to reproduce experiments is freely available.\footnote{\url{https://github.com/ayoubhammal/suffix-constrained-generation}}
+Our contributions can be summarized as follows: (1)~we introduce suffix-constrained generation for LLMs; (2)~we demonstrate that suffix-constrained generation cannot be addressed with the same methods as ``standard'' constrained generation (Proposition~\ref{prop:glutton_constrained}); (3)~we introduce different greedy search algorithms that keep the generation cost to a minimum by maintaining at most two hypotheses in their beam; (4)~we experiment with OLMo 2 and Gemma 3 on five question-answering datasets, and show that our approach is easy to apply and maintains or even improves downstream task results.

-\paragraph{Notations.} The set $V$ is the token vocabulary, and the special end-of-generation symbol is $\bot$, such that $\bot \notin V$.
+\textbf{Notations.} The set $V$ is the token vocabulary, and the special end-of-generation symbol is $\bot$, such that $\bot \notin V$.
 Moreover, we define $\overline V \triangleq V \cup \{\bot\}$.
 We write the next token distribution of an LLM as $p(v | \vx)$ for a given prefix $\vx \in V^\ast$ and token $v\in \overline V$.
-We write vectors as $[\dots]$ and sequences as $\langle \dots \rangle$.
+We write vectors as $[...]$ and sequences as $\langle ... \rangle$.
 We index vectors using elements of any set, for example $\left[ v \right]_{v \in V}$ is a vector containing every elements of the set $V$.
 The empty sequence is written $\epsilon$, and $\odot$ is the sequence concatenation operator.